shred03/weekly-anime-ai/README.md

-# Telegram File Storage Bot 📁
+# The Begining After The End 📁

 A powerful Telegram bot that allows admins to store files from channels and generate shareable links for easy file retrieval.
 Perfect for creating organized file archives and sharing content efficiently.